June 7, 2023Review Recipe

 - Salsa, sour cream, and guacamole, for serving

 MEAT: If you have pre-cooked ground beef or seasoned taco meat, you could add that to the top of these nachos.

 PRO TIP: Ground beef can be cooked ahead of time, either seasoned or unseasoned.
 Store in the refrigerator for up to 3 days or in the freezer for up to a month.

 CHEESE: Your cheese selection is based on your personal preference.
-Try Mexican cheese, a Monterey Jack blend, cheddar or any other cheese you like.
+Try Tex-Mex cheese, a Monterey Jack blend, cheddar, or any other cheese you like.

-STEP ONE: Layer ⅓ of the chips on the bottom of 10.5-inch cast iron skillet.
+STEP ONE: Layer ⅓ of the chips on the bottom of the 10.5-inch cast iron skillet.

-STEP TWO: Add ⅓ of the cheese, ½ of the olives, and ½ of the green onions to the top of the chips.
+STEP TWO: Add ⅓ of the cheese, ½ of the olives, ½ of the tomatoes, and ½ of the green onions to the top of the chips.